top of page

 And if you have any expertise in any particular horticultural field [pruning soft fruits spring to mind at the moment] please don't hesitate to share.

-Some jobs that I am currently getting on with, which you might like to join in with:
+Some jobs that we are currently getting on with, which you might like to join in with, are detailed on our :

 REDCURRANT